fenago/kubernetes-course/md/Lab_1.md

 =======

-In this chapter, we walked you through a brief history of software development and explained some of the challenges in the VM era.
+In this lab, we walked you through a brief history of software development and explained some of the challenges in the VM era.
 With the emergence of Docker, containerization technologies open a new gate in terms of resolving the problems that existed with